damonitor/damo/USAGE.md

 ### `damo report access`

 `damo report access` visualizes DAMON's access monitoring result snapshots in customizable formats.
-If DAMON is running, it retrieves the current DAMON's monitoring result as a snapshot and visualize it.
 Users can set it to use `damo record`-generated monitoring results record as the source using `--input_file` option.
+If `--input_file` is not provided and DAMON is running, capture snapshot from the running DAMON and use it as the source.
+If `--input_file` is not provided, DAMON is not running, and `./damon.data` file exists, use `./damon.data` as `--input_file`.

 For example: